NewsappAJC/data-portal/README.md

 ```

 *ENVIRONMENTAL VARIABLES*
 This tool needs access to a Django database where it can store metadata about each upload, the MySQL server where you want the uploaded data to live, Amazon S3, and a Redis datastore.
 To establish these connections it's necessary to set a few environmental variables.
 All the necessary variables are listed below - I recommend using virtualenvwrapper and exporting these environmental variables in the `postactivate` shell script.
+See details about how to configure the `postactivate` script at [virtualenvwrapper.readthedocs.io](http://virtualenvwrapper.readthedocs.io/en/latest/scripts.html)

 * DATABASE_URL